seba99317/sprawdzanie-list/README.md

 🌟 Checking and Creating Your Own Radio Station List! 🌟

+"Update: We've added the ability to search for radios and send your list directly to them."

 This simple Windows application lets you manage radio stations easily:

 Load your own file – you can load a list of stations from a CSV or TXT file (e.g., playlist.csv).